-- Provide that any easement held or otherwise used by an EMC for the purpose of electrification may also be used by the EMC or a wholly-owned subsidiary of the EMC for the purpose of supplying high-speed broadband service where that use does not require additional construction and is ancillary to the electrification purposes. - Prohibit class action suits against an EMC or a wholly-owned subsidiary of the EMC in a suit in trespass or inverse condemnation based on a claim of expanded use of an easement. - Provide that if, in a suit in trespass or inverse condemnation based on a claim of expanded use of an easement, an individual property owner prevails over an EMC or a wholly-owned subsidiary of the EMC, the trespass would be deemed permanent and the actual damages awarded would be the fair market value, which would always be greater than zero but must not exceed the difference between the fair market value of the property owner's entire property immediately before the taking and the fair market value of the property owner's property immediately after the taking.
-In addition, calculation of the damages would be subject to the following conditions: - o Evidence of revenues or profits derived or the rental value of an assembled communications corridor would not be admissible in determining fair market value. - o A property owner's actual damages would be fixed at the time of the initial trespass and could not be deemed to continue, accumulate, or accrue.
+- Provide that any easement held or otherwise used by an EMC for the provision of electricity may also be used by the EMC or a subsidiary of the EMC for the purpose of supplying telecommunications and broadband service. - Prohibit class action suits against an EMC or a subsidiary of the EMC in a suit in trespass or inverse condemnation based on a claim of expanded use of an easement. - Provide that if, in a suit in trespass or inverse condemnation based on a claim of expanded use of an easement, an individual property owner prevails over an EMC or a subsidiary of the EMC, the trespass would be deemed permanent and the actual damages awarded would be the fair market value, which would always be greater than zero but must not exceed the difference between the fair market value of the property owner's entire property immediately before the taking and the fair market value of the property owner's property immediately after the taking.
+In addition, calculation of the damages would be subject to the following conditions: - Evidence of revenues or profits derived or the rental value of an assembled communications corridor would not be admissible in determining fair market value. - A property owner's actual damages would be fixed at the time of the initial trespass and could not be deemed to continue, accumulate, or accrue.

-Upon payment of damages, the EMC or a wholly-owned subsidiary of the EMC would be granted a permanent easement for the trespass that was the subject of the claim.
+Upon payment of damages, the EMC or a subsidiary of the EMC would be granted a permanent easement for the trespass that was the subject of the claim.